fastn-community/header-template/README.md

 - `license-url`: URL to the license of your choice (e.g., MIT License) (This is currently commented, you can uncomment it if you want to include license.)
 - `github`: Your GitHub Repository URL
+- `created-by`: Your name

-### 2. Implement Front and Back Components
+### 2. Implement Header Components

-In the "DEFINE YOUR CARD COMPONENTS" section, you will find placeholders for implementing the front and back components of your business card.
+In the "DEFINE YOUR HEADER COMPONENTS" section, you will find placeholders for implementing the header components of your header.

-For the both `front` and `back` component, you need to use the following headers (card details):
+For the `header` component, you need to use the following headers (header details):

 **Note:** These headers will be used by the users for filling in their information.
 It's mandatory to use all these headers while creating your component.

-- `caption name`: You name (e.g., "John Doe")
+- `caption site-name`: Your site name (e.g., "John Doe")
-- `string title`: Your job title
+- `string site-url`: Your site url
-- `string company-name`: Your company name
+- `string site-logo`: Your site logo
-- `ftd.image-src logo`: Image asset or Image URL to your company logo
-- `optional string contact-1`: Your primary contact number (Optional for user)
-- `optional string contact-2`: Your secondary contact number (Optional for user)
-- `optional string email`: Your email (Optional for user)
-- `optional string website`: Your email or social media link (Optional for user)
-- `optional string address`: Your address (Optional for user)
-- `optional string company-slogan`: A slogan or tagline for your company (Optional for user)
+  (Optional for user)

-If you want to create a **portrait** mode business card design, you can uncomment the `landscape: false` (line number: 39) in `lib.display-card` component invocation in `index.ftd` file

-Replace the code present in the line numbers 47 to 52 with actual card's `front` side component implementation/definition.
+Replace the code present in the line numbers 32 to 38 with actual header component implementation/definition.
-Similarly, replace the code present in the line numbers 66 to 71 with actual card's `back` side component implementation/definition.

-**Note:** It is **recommended** to create a `component/front.ftd` and `component/back.ftd` files for implementing `front` side and `back` side components respectively.
+**Note:** It is **recommended** to create a `component/header.ftd`  files for implementing components respectively.

 Also, `assets` for your package is auto-imported, you can use `assets` to add image etc. (Checkout `FASTN.ftd` file).